Representing Girl Gamers.

-The name’s M. That’s right, just M. Gaming is something that’s in my blood- I’ve been playing Zelda games since I could properly hold a controller and form a cohesive thought, writing since fourth grade, and drawing (though not very well) since before that.
+The name’s M. That’s right, just M and I’ve got nothing to prove.
+Gaming is something that’s in my blood- I’ve been playing Zelda games since I could properly hold a controller and form a cohesive thought, writing since fourth grade, and drawing (though not very well) since before that.
 One thing that was always my best friend was my imagination; I loved to get lost in thoughts of dragons and mountains, doodle the beast in his treasure hoard and fantastical creatures.

 So, it seemed likely that I’d get into table-top RPGs.
 My first real character was Ayer, an elf determined to have fun in Dungeons and not get screwed by the Deck of Many Things in a 3.5 Dungeons and Dragons game.
 We all sat around a table drinking soda, eating cheetos and Hostess foods, and likely under the cover of darkness.
 And then I woke up.